Dave-Hopes/First-project/README.md

 # MY FIRST PROJECT LET'S GOOOO
-well Kind of, I made this a few weeks ago when I first started but didn't know about github> I am so proud of this I finally figured out how to code in python.
+well Kind of, I made this a few weeks ago when I first started but didn't know about github.
+I am so proud of this I finally figured out how to code in python.
 This took me an embarassing ammount of time though so please be considerate of that when using it.